Updated September 22, 2021

 When I was growing up I admired plucky little Rhodesia from afar.
 It is now called Zimbabwe.
 Like the Weimar Republic or perhaps Camelot, it lives only in memory and myth.

-Rhodesia was a break away colony from the United Kingdom in the 1960s.
+Rhodesia was a colony of the United Kingdom in the 1960s until it broke away to form an independent nation.
 It became a pariah state like Chile under Allende or Israel under anybody.